Readability in UX/UI Design

 12. Avoid Common UX Mistakes

 Several common UX mistakes stem from poor readability of text content.
-These include when designers ignore user research, overcomplicate navigation, neglect mobile optimization and fail to act on user feedback.
-Such errors can make the content difficult to navigate and understand, and further alienate users and undermine the effectiveness of the digital product.
-If users come away from an experience feeling confused and frustrated, it will not matter how visually attractive the digital product is.
-It will cause the brand to suffer, including from lack of user trust.
+These sorts of things happen when designers ignore user research, overcomplicate navigation, neglect mobile optimization and fail to act on user feedback.
+Such errors can make the content hard to navigate and understand.
+What’s more, they can further alienate users and undermine how effective the digital product is.
+If users come away from an experience feeling confused and frustrated, it won’t matter how visually attractive the digital product is.
+It’ll cause the brand to suffer—and that includes from lack of user trust.

 Overall, it’s essential to remember the value of good readability in web design and other areas of UX design.
 Readability is a critical part of UX.
-It’s important to appreciate how it extends from microcopy such as button text to larger content such as landing page text.
+It’s vital to appreciate how it extends from microcopy—such as button text—to larger content—such as landing page text.
 “How does document design improve readability?” is a good question for designers to bear in mind.
-When they consider it throughout the designer process, they can help ensure that their brand and its users stay on the same page time and again in great user experiences.
+When they consider it throughout the designer process, they can help make sure that their brand and its users stay on the same page time and again in great user experiences.

 Learn More about Readability in UX